jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-41.md

 The parliament, which in its form of proceedings had adopted whatever was good and useful in the spiritual courts, soon perceived nothing else but the abuses which had crept into those tribunals.

-As the royal jurisdiction gained ground every day, it grew every day more capable of correcting those abuses, as explained by=
+As the royal jurisdiction gained ground every day, it grew every day more capable of correcting those abuses, as explained by:
 - Beaumanoir
 - Boutillier
 - the ordinances of our kings